Optimized Estate Plan for Doctors

 Well, that depends on your age and your stage in wealth creation.

-Let’s look at Asset Protection Strategies and determine which are right for you.
+Let’s look at Asset Protection Strategies and determine which suits you best.

-Later in life, as you convert human capital to assets, there are additional considerations that pile on top.
+Later in life, as you convert human capital to assets, additional considerations pile on top.
 What type of accounts or investments should you fund?
 How can you keep those various assets Safe?
-What are the perils and how can you mitigate them?
+What are the perils, and how can you mitigate them?

 Still later, in retirement, tag on aging, estate, and legacy considerations.
-Prior asset protection strategies evolve over time as your goals change, but don’t go away.
+Prior asset protection strategies evolve over time as your goals change, but they don’t disappear.

 Let’s look at asset protection early, mid-career, and in retirement to see what perils or land minds to consider.